nminaya/ImageCompressor/README.md

   - C#

-## Thats it
+## That's it

-Please dont be afraid of ask.
+Please don't be afraid of ask.

 ## Credits
 Created by [Nelson Minaya][nelson-profile].